tobyatgithub/CodeWithMosh_JS_MasteringReact/README.md

 # CodeWithMosh_JS_MasteringReact

-repo for learning react on codeWithMosh
+repo for learning react on codeWithMosh.

+react = a lightweight library for building UIs (render the view and manage the DOM)

 ## Environment Setup